-Madeleine has studied with: Martha Graham, Jane Dudley (Martha Graham Company), Lenny Westerdjik (NDT), Lloyd Newson, Nigel Charnock (DV8), Timothy West (Old Vic Theatre) Marion Gough, Marion North (Laban Institute) Nicholas Gunn (Paul Taylor), Melinda Ring (Oguri), Christopher Aponte (Bejart), the Siti Company, and Pina Bausch.
+Mentor teachers: Martha Graham, Jane Dudley, (Graham Co.), Lenny Westerdjik (NDT), Lloyd Newson, Nigel Charnock (DV8), Timothy West (Old Vic) Marion Gough, Marion North (Trinity Laban) Nicholas Gunn (Paul Taylor), Melinda Ring (Oguri), the Siti Company, and Pina Bausch.

-“The time you spent with us was pivotal in our growth as a theater, I can’t tell you how relevant and powerful your influence has been.”
-H. Chodos – The Actors’ Gang.
+“The time you spent with us was pivotal in our growth as a theater, we cannot tell you how relevant and powerful your influence has been.” – The Actors’ Gang Theatre.

 Laban Movement and Dynamics for Actors

-Workshops grounded in the principles of the eight efforts, as a tool for the development of authentic character, natural physical action and energetic momentum.
-It is a system for understanding the subtle and powerful relationship between movement and inner intention.
+Grounded in the principles of the eight efforts as a tool for the development of authentic character, natural physical action and energetic momentum.
+A system for understanding the relationship between movement intention.

 Highly physical, rigorous and rhythmic training initially developed by Min Tanaka, evokes sense memory, and re-examines the body itself as a transformative environment.